 Students who withdraw after the 60 percent of class hours must obtain permission in writing from their instructor and the Department Chair.
 Permission will be granted for extenuating circumstances only.
 Supporting documentation will be required.
 No withdrawals may be requested during the last week of the semester.
-Withdrawals can now be done online!
 Refer to the academic calendar for deadlines.
 Please follow the link below.

-Note: Financial Aid students who stop attending class and receive a grade of “W” may be required to repay a percentage of their Federal Aid back to the Department of Education.
+Note: Financial Aid students who stop attending class and receive a grade of “W” or “XF” may be required to repay a percentage of their Federal Aid back to the Department of Education.

 Please refer to the Student Handbook for complete information on all CFCC policies and procedures.